Annual Technical Report 2005 on Patent Information Activities submitted by Slovakia (SCIT/ATR/PI/2005/SK)

 Patent documents (codes of documents according to the WIPO ST.16):

-- translations of patent claims of European patent application T1
+Translations of patent claims of European patent application with designation for SK (T1)

-- corrected translations of patent claims of European patent application T2
+Corrected translations of patent claims of European patent application with designation for SK (T2)

-- translations of modified wording of European patent specification T5
+Translations of modified wording of European patent specification with designation for SK (T5)

-Patents and utility models information forms part of the Official Gazette - “ Vestník ÚPV SR”, covering all industrial property rights in one publication.
+Patents and utility model information forms part of the Official Gazette - “ Vestník ÚPV SR”, covering all industrial property rights in one publication.
 Paper form issued monthly is published in standard size A4, paperback and usually in cca 300 pages.
-In 2004 the Gazette had a circulation of 250 copies, of which 107 were distributed by subscription.
-Other copies were sent free of charge to patent information centres and contact and information points of the IPO, within the frame of industrial property information exchange to foreign offices and as the statutory copies according to the act as well.
+In 2005 the Gazette had a circulation of 250 copies, of which 111 were distributed monthly by subscription.
+Other copies were sent free of charge to patent information centres and contact and information points of the IPO, to information and consulting sites INNOINFO, within the frame of industrial property information exchange to foreign offices and as the statutory copies according to the act as well.
 Electronic form of Official Gazette, available to the public in the Internet free of charge, contains searchable data.

-4 translations of patent claims of European patent application
+18 translations of patent claims of European patent application with designation for SK

 Main types of announcements of the Office in the field of patent information

-The Gazette contains patent announcements arranged in following main chapters:
+The Official Gazette contains patent announcements including the translations of European patents with designation for SK, supplementary protection certificates announcements and utility model announcements arranged in following main chapters:

 - list of published patent applications (numerical series with classification symbols)